Holy Eucharist on Sunday mornings, 10:00 a.m.

 Other services are scheduled from time to time to observe holy days such as Ash Wednesday, Maundy Thursday, Good Friday, the Easter Vigil, and Christmas Eve.
 Please consult the New Song calendar for details.

-What to expect during our worship services
+What to expect during our Sunday morning service

 New Song celebrates a vibrant Holy Eucharist service, rich with prayer, music, modern liturgy rooted in tradition, and joyful participation.